-- Be realistic.
 If weight loss is your goal, don't set yourself up for disappointment or, worse, health problems.
 Make this a positive experience and start with small, achievable goals.
 Sustainable weight loss means losing no more than one or two pounds a week.
-If you choose to go on a crash diet, your body will ultimately balk: your metabolism will slow down and it will become harder to shed pounds as your poor body goes into preservation mode.
+If you choose to go on a crash diet, your body will ultimately balk: your metabolism will slow down, and it will become harder to shed pounds as your poor body goes into preservation mode.

-- Clear out your refrigerator and pantry.
 Leftover holiday pies and cookies should be tossed, and so should any full-fat cheeses and other full-fat dairy products.
 Cast out any seasonal candies, be it Halloween, Valentine's or Easter candy.
-For a more general sweep of your kitchen, take a look at my article on the low fat kitchen.
+For a more general sweep of your kitchen, take a look at my article on the low-fat kitchen.
 Remember, you can eat or prepare only the foods you have at hand.
 You can't polish off a pint of ice cream that isn't there.

-- Restock your refrigerator and pantry with healthy, wholesome ingredients.
-Again, the low fat kitchen article can give you plenty of ideas.
-Basically, substitute low-fat or fat-free products for their full fat counterparts.
-Buy whole grain pastas, breads and grains; and stock up with plenty of fresh fruit and vegetables.
+Again, the low-fat kitchen article can give you plenty of ideas.
+Substitute low-fat or fat-free products for their full-fat counterparts.
+Buy whole-grain pasta, bread and grains; and stock up with plenty of fresh fruit and vegetables.
 Try to eat at least nine servings (4 1/2 cups) of these a day.
 Here are some great low-fat foods worth seeking out.

-- Eat healthy snacks.
 When you do get an attack of the munchies, make sure you reach for nutritious snacks such as fruit, low-fat yogurt, whole-grain crackers, air-popped popcorn or raw veggies.
 An occasional cookie or square or two of chocolate are not the end of the world.
 Keep them as special treats, though.
-If you have made over your pantry then it shouldn’t be a big issue.
+If you have made over your pantry, then it shouldn’t be a big issue.

-These basic guidelines will help you more naturally eat a low fat diet and lead a healthier lifestyle.
+These basic guidelines will help you more naturally eat a low-fat diet and lead a healthier lifestyle.
 You don't need to deprive yourself of anything.
-Remember, some fat in our diets is actually necessary.
+Remember, some fat in our diets is necessary.